charodei/E7pvpAssistant/README.md

 ### Save&Load Data
 Import file - select .json file with configuration to load it.

 Export file - create .json file with your configuration.

 Load default - overwrite current configuration with my configuration.

 Reset all - resets current configuration.

 ### Select and edit a unit
 "Damage dealer" checkbox - counterpick options in recommendation list will have higher priority against damage dealers.

-"Possible good against" area - need conditions to be good against placed units or have difficulties to implement or non-meta units.
+"Possible good against" area - inconsistent or need conditions to be good against placed units or non-meta units.

 "Direct counter or strong against" area - strong counterpick against placed units.

 ## "Counterpicks" step
-Select enemy`s units and see your counterpick options
+Select enemy`s units and see your counterpick options.

-Reset - removes selected units
+Reset - removes selected units.

 No filtering from "Select units" step - unchecked units will  appear in recommendation list.

 ## Contacts
-Any bugs can be reported to Charo#7195
+Any bugs can be reported to Charo#7195 (char0dei)